tom hackett sculpture

 a barbecue of regrets

-A barbeque of regrets' is a new project which involves collecting dialogue around personal, societal or other regret from people in Luton through a series of incidental conversations.
+A barbecue of regrets' is a project which involved collecting dialogue around personal, societal or other regret from people in Luton through a series of incidental conversations.
 The project builds upon a series of works where collected thoughts, ideas and stories are gathered from a wider public and coalesced within a publically exhibited framework, which I set up and orchestrate.

-Over 7 days between 27 April and 28 May 2018.
-I will wear a text covered ‘Conversation Suit’ and walk around with a wheelbarrow full of charcoal briquettes.
-Each of these will be drilled through the middle to create a void to accommodate a rolled up post it note.
-As conversation strikes up, I will explain the project and invite them to share a regret which is then written down on a post it note.
-The regrets will not be attributed to individuals, but collectively belong to an incidentally encountered community.
-My approach to dialogue will be reactive to enquiry rather than pushy or door-stepping.
-As I walk I will also gather images of people and of the places I end up in.
+Over 7 days in 2018, I wore a text covered ‘Conversation Suit’ and walked around with a wheelbarrow full of charcoal briquettes.
+As conversation struck up, I explained the project and invited them to share a regret which was then written down on a post it note.
+The regrets were not attributed to individuals, but collectively belonged to an incidentally encountered community.
+My approach to dialogue was to be reactive to enquiry rather than pushy or door-stepping.
+As I walked I also gathered images of people and of the places I ended up in.

-Using the harvested regrets I will develop a series of works.
-The words will be digitally designed in combination with block images of Luton and printed to create a series of 6 padded fabric wall works to be hung like canvases.
-I will also create sound sculptures in collaboration with Julian Woodcock using recorded voices and 5 dome shaped barbecues to form a sound collage.
+Using the harvested regrets I developed a series of works.
+The words were digitally designed in combination with block images of Luton and printed to create a series of six padded fabric wall works, hung as canvases.
+I also created sound sculptures in collaboration with Julian Woodcock using recorded voices and 5 dome shaped barbecues to form a sound collage.
 The audio work will subsequently be broadcast online.
-These will be exhibited at 'Storefront' Luton.
+These are exhibited at 'Storefront' Luton.
 A gallery managed by 'Departure Lounge' for 'As You Change So Do I' in association with Luton Culture.